PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-11 08:36:31
+Last updated: 2024-04-11 08:37:08
-Random Quote: Maybe the Big Bang is nothing more than God’s act of creation. -
+Random Quote: All I know is, life is not a Nicholas Sparks novel. - Rue Bennett